 The good news is, there’s one thing that the medical community can agree on when it comes to health and weight: the dangers of belly fat.
-This year, Men’s Health Week is campaigning about this specific risk in men, which is why we asked our clinicians to put together this guide.
 If you’re looking to lose weight and get that tum in control, read on.

 What is belly fat?

 Belly fat is the fat that sits along your abdomen.
 It’s also known as visceral fat, because it surrounds your viscera (internal organs, like the stomach).

 Visceral fat can have an active, negative effect upon the normal processes of your body.
 This is because it produces toxic chemicals called cytokines that are thought to increase your chance of heart disease, reduce sensitivity to insulin (increasing your risk of diabetes), and cause inflammation – a leading cause of certain cancers.
 Another serious condition associated with belly fat is high blood pressure.
 If you’re concerned about your blood pressure, you can get yours checked for free at one of over 2,000 LloydsPharmacy stores around the UK.

 Belly fat is problematic because it can be prevalent in both men and women who are otherwise slim and healthy.
 In fact, it’s possible to have a healthy BMI whilst bearing fat around your middle.

 Another aspect of the problem is that, while many people own a set of scales, they won’t be in the habit of measuring their waist – so they may not be aware that they even have a problem.

 According to the NHS, regardless of your BMI, men should try and lose weight if their waist is 94cm (37in) or more.
 If you are a woman then you should try and lose weight if your waist measures 80cm (31.5in).
 You are at a much higher risk and should speak to your GP if your waist is 102cm (40in) or more for men, or 88cm (34in) or more for women.